comp-bio/SWaveform/README.md

 If you want to save a signal around a small size SV to the database, you can use the `special` and `spp` options.
-All SVs greater than the `special` parameter will not be added to the database. `spp` is responsible for the position of the point around which offset will be taken.
-The point is calculated relative to the SV size: SBP = L + (R - L) * spp.
-For example, if you specify spp = 0.5, then for the deletion in coordinates 3000–3024, center 3012 and the signal from segment 3012±256 [2756–3268] will be stored in the database
+All SVs greater than the `special` parameter will not be added to the database. `spp` is responsible for the position of the point around which `offset` will be taken.
+The point is calculated relative to the SV size: `SBP = L + (R - L) * spp`.
+For example, if you specify `spp` = 0.5, then for the deletion in coordinates 3000–3024, center is 3012.
+The signal from segment 3012±256 [2756–3268] will be stored in the database

 Example: